d3b4g/leonids/_posts/split.md

 ![source-01](/img/Screenshot_2020-05-13_08-34-01.png){: .align-left}

-This function directly call system with /bin/ls,which list the files in current working directory and there is also usefullstring which /bin/cat flag.txt so we need to return to this function to exploit the binary successfuly.
+This function directly call system with /bin/ls,which list the files in current working directory and there is also usefullstring which /bin/cat flag.txt. so we need to return to this function to exploit the binary successfuly.

 ## Fuzzing:
 So now the binary analysis is out of the way.
-Lets start fuzzing the binary.Generate the unique pattern and send to the program.
+Lets start fuzzing the binary.
+Generate the unique pattern and send to the program.

 ```
 gef➤  pattern create 100